Blueprint-Finance/glow-docs/src/02-LRT/$glowSol.md

 ## Enhanced Security

-All operations are supported by secure smart contracts, Glow’s multisig vault, and Solayer’s validator infrastructure, ensuring safety and transparency for all users.
+All operations are supported by secure smart contracts, Glow’s vault, and Solayer’s validator infrastructure, ensuring safety and transparency for all users.